Table of Contents

 Crypto Retirement Accounts

-Investors now have the ability to invest in crypto through their individual retirement accounts (IRA’s), which provides tremendous tax advantages for those who have a long term mindset.
-All trades made within their Crypto IRA are tax-free, which means investors don’t need to stress about short term / long term capital gains each time they make a trade.
+Investors now have the ability to invest in crypto through their individual retirement accounts (IRA's), which provides tremendous tax advantages for those who have a long term mindset.
+All transactions made within their Crypto IRA are tax-free, which means investors don't need to stress about short term / long term capital gains each time they buy or sell.
 This can do wonders for compounding returns over time, because taxes often eat into the bottom line of investments by as much as 50%.
-It’s time to start taking your retirement investments and retirement planning seriously, there may be no better than than now to ensure that future includes Bitcoin.
+It's time to start taking your retirement investments and retirement planning seriously, there may be no better than than now to ensure that future includes Bitcoin.